 The regulations were adopted by the SBE Board after advice and consent from the Educational Programme Committee [opleidingscommissie] and after advice and consent from the SBE Council.
-The regulations will take effect on 01 September 2023 for the 2023/24 academic year.
-For participants who started before 01 September 2023 the current EER is applicable, and Transitional Regulations apply for those participants who expected to comply with regulations that deviate from those they started under.
+The regulations will take effect on 01 September 2024 for the 2024/25 academic year.
+For students who started before 01 September 2024, the EER for academic year 2024-2025 is applicable, and Transition Regulations apply for those students who expected to comply with regulations that deviate from those they started under.
 These Transition Regulations are mentioned under the changed articles and under Appendix B following the criteria mentioned in Section 9.